 Driving our course delivery is our team of industry experienced trainers and training partners.
 We believe in employing industry experts to deliver our courses which is why you can expect to learn from people who have been there and done it.
 They can offer you real advice, real insight and real knowledge about what to expect when you get into the workforce.
 To be the best you need to learn from the best.

 Our courses have been tailored to suit a range of delivery requirements.
-Flexible delivery options such as online or correspondence will enable you to study where you want, when you want.
-Our state of the art online student portal will provide you with the tools and materials required to complete your studies from home, work or out an about.
+Flexible delivery options such as class (face to face) online or correspondence will enable you to study where you want, when you want.
+Our online student portal will provide you with the tools and materials required to complete your studies from home, work or out an about.
 Live your busy life and succeed in your studies with Axiom College.

 Our trainers all have industry currency which means they have recent and relevant industry experience.
 With real life stories and experiences to share, our qualifications come to life providing useful industry insight.
 Axiom College’s continuous improvement policy has seen our programs develop beyond the assessment outcomes to include meaningful industry connections.

 School-based Apprenticeships & Traineeships provide senior secondary school students with hands-on industry experience as they complete a nationally recognised qualification – which attracts QCE points – while undertaking their senior school certificate.
 It is also a valuable addition to a resume.

 Since 1994 Axiom College, a Registered Training Organisation (RTO), has provided quality training outcomes that are current, flexible, convenient and future ready.
 Our nationally recognised qualifications and industry respected short courses can be delivered in class, online, in the workplace or at school.
 Our skilled trainers bring our courses to life with recent relevant industry experience, blending learning outcomes with sought after skills for the real world.

 Assessment will only be carried out for accredited training where a qualification, statement of attainment or licence may be issued.